 In Kraków, the Holocaust played itself out on the southern side of the Vistula River in the industrial suburb of Podgórze.
 This was where the Nazis built their guard-towered ghetto and rifle-marched the city’s remaining 16,000 Jews in March 1941 to live in squalor before they could be sent off to their deaths at the Bełżec extermination camp or to work as slaves at Płaszów, a few miles down the road.
 The ghetto survived for two years, before it was violently liquidated in March 1943.
 Though the Podgórze district has seen an economic revival the past few years, much of the former ghetto still feels depressed.
 To transport yourself back to the 1940s, all you need to do is squint your eyes and add in a mental layer of sepia-tone.

 And that’s what I did on a sunny Saturday afternoon in early March, when I took a stroll through the former ghetto.

-By coincidence, when I planned my research trip to Krakow, I booked an Airbnb that happened to be along the northern border of the former Jewish ghetto, on Nadwiślańska street.
+By coincidence, when I had first planned my research trip to Krakow, I booked an Airbnb that just happened to lie along the northern border of the former ghetto, on Nadwiślańska street.
 I discovered that fact after looking at the ghetto map (see the photo, above) posted on a wall at the northern end of Plac Bohaterów Getta, the logical point for starting a tour of the area.
 I didn't have far to walk to begin my exploration.